NightFox-YT/Realix/README.md

 ✅ This version is officially supported and frequently updated by the author.

 ## ✨ Features
+- ✔️ BIOS-based bootloader
-- ✔️ BIOS-based bootloader | 🆕
+- ✔️ Text output ("Welcome...") | 🆕
-- ⏳ VGA text output (80x25)
+- ⏳ Read from disk
 - ❌ No filesystem
 - ❌ No user input
 - ❌ No networking